 "Education should not mold the mind according to a prefabricated architectural plan.
-It should rather liberate the mind"
+It should rather liberate the mind."

 - Angela Davis